ottop/yam_launcher/PrivacyPolicy.md

 # Privacy Policy

 ## Summary
 No data leaves the device by default.
 Enabling the weather option sends coordinates to Open-Meteo and Open-Meteo may also store your IP address in this case.
+Additionally, manually searching for locations uses Open-Meteo's geocoding api, which sends the search string to them.

 ## Collected data
 The application stores data about the state of its preferences on your device's local storage.
-This is not sent outside of your device.
+This is purely to store your launcher settings and is not sent outside of your device.

 For example, if you choose to align the clock to the center, this preference is saved so that the clock does not get reset to the left when the application is launched the next time.

 By default, no more data is collected, but certain options may result in further data being collected.

 ### Weather
 If you enable weather, the application stores the coordinates that you set for the location.
 If you have set a location manually, those are the coordinates of that location.
 If you use GPS location, your GPS coordinates are stored.

 ### Permissions